Davante Adams: Las Vegas Raiders

-2022

-Adams made his Raiders debut in Week 1 against the Los Angeles Chargers, where he caught 10 passes for 141 yards and a touchdown in the 19–24 loss.
-Adams’s first win with the Raiders came in Week 4 in a 32–23 Raiders victory over the Denver Broncos in a game where Adams had nine receptions for 101 yards.
+Adams made his Raiders debut in Week 1 of the 2022 season against the Chargers, where he caught 10 passes for 141 yards and a touchdown in the 19–24 loss.
+Adams's first win with the Raiders came in Week 4 with a 32–23 victory over the Denver Broncos in a game where Adams had nine receptions for 101 yards.
 In Week 5, against the Kansas City Chiefs, Adams had three receptions for 124 yards and two touchdowns in the 30–29 loss.
 After the game, he shoved cameraman Ryan Zebley to the ground while walking towards the tunnel to exit the field.
 Adams later apologized to Zebley and said that frustration over the way the game had ended caused him to react rashly.
 Zebley was hospitalized for his injuries and pressed charges through the Kansas City Police Department.
 Adams was later charged with misdemeanor assault.

-In Week 9, against the Jacksonville Jaguars, he had ten receptions for 146 receiving yards and two receiving touchdowns in the 27–20 loss.
-In Week 10, against the Indianapolis Colts, he had nine receptions for 126 receiving yards and one receiving touchdown in the 25–20 loss.
-In Week 11 against the Denver Broncos, Adams had seven catches for 141 yards and two touchdowns, including the game-winning 35-yard touchdown catch in overtime.
-In Week 13, against the Chargers, he had eight receptions for 177 receiving yards and two receiving touchdowns in the 27–20 victory.
 On December 21, 2022, Adams was named to his sixth consecutive Pro Bowl.
+He earned first team All-Pro honors for the third time.
+He finished the season with 100 receptions, 1,516 receiving yards and a league leading 14 touchdowns.
+His yardage set the Raiders franchise record for most receiving yards in a season.
+He was ranked 13th by his fellow players on the NFL Top 100 Players of 2023.

+In Week 3 of the 2023 season, Adams had 13 receptions for 172 yards and two touchdowns in a loss to the Steelers.
+In Week 4, Adams recorded 10,000 receiving yards for his career.
+In Week 17 against the Colts, he had 13 receptions for 126 yards and two touchdowns in the loss.
+In the 2023 season, Adams started in all 17 games.
+He finished the 2023 season with 103 receptions for 1,144 receiving yards and eight receiving touchdowns.

+In Week 2 of the 2024 season, Adams caught nine passes for 110 yards and a touchdown in a win over the Ravens.
+On September 26, three days before their Week 4 game against the Browns, Adams injured his hamstring during practice.
+The Raiders subsequently ruled him out for Week 4 and the next two games, marking his first missed games since the 2021 season.
+During this time, reports surfaced that Adams had requested a trade from the Raiders.